 If you have any questions, please call 205-755-1053.

-Commissary orders are processed on Tuesday and Fridays at 8 am Tuesday orders are delivered on Friday; Friday orders are delivered the following Tuesday.
-Funds must be placed on the inmate’s account by 7 am on Tuesday & Friday in order for them to receive store.
+Commissary orders are processed on Wednesday at 0600 and will be delivered on Thursday.
+Funds must be placed on the inmate’s account by 5:00 am on Wednesday in order for them to receive store.

 Funds can be applied by: